Skip to main content

 • 44% had to borrow money or go into debt

-Among stolen government benefits, the theft of SNAP benefits accounted for 11% of identity theft cases based on 2023 data from victims who reported to the Identity Theft Resource Center, a nonprofit organization dedicated to reducing identity theft and fraud.4
+Among stolen government benefits, the theft of SNAP benefits accounted for 11% of identity theft cases based on 2023 data from victims who reported to the Identity Theft Resource Center, a nonprofit organization dedicated to reducing identity theft and fraud.3

 How is the government addressing SNAP benefits theft?

-Sen. Wyden joined fellow Sens.
-Bill Cassidy (R-La.) and John Fetterman (D-Pa.) to introduce the Enhanced Cybersecurity for SNAP Act in March.
-If passed and signed into law, the act would call for:5
+Sen. Ron Wyden (D-Ore.) joined fellow Sens.
+Bill Cassidy (R-La.) and John Fetterman (D-Pa.) to reintroduce the bill in March 2026.
+If passed and signed into law, the act would call for:4

-• Free replacements for stolen or hacked cards
+• Free replacements for stolen or hacked cards within three days or less.

-• User friendly websites and smartphone apps to help people manage their EBT accounts
+• User-friendly websites and smartphone apps to help people manage their EBT accounts.

 While work is still needed to prepare retail stores to accept chip-enabled SNAP cards, adding an extra layer of security is a step in the right direction.
 The Propel survey of EBT theft victims found that 90% want other security measures in addition to chip-enabled cards, such as the ability to: